Invention of the telephone: Innocenzo Manzetti

 Innocenzo Manzetti considered the idea of a telephone as early as 1844, and may have made one in 1864, as an enhancement to an automaton built by him in 1849.

+Charles Bourseul

 Charles Bourseul was a French telegraph engineer who proposed (but did not build) the first design of a "make-and-break" telephone in 1854.
 That is about the same time that Meucci later claimed to have created his first attempt at the telephone in Italy.

 Bourseul explained: "Suppose that a man speaks near a movable disc sufficiently flexible to lose none of the vibrations of the voice; that this disc alternately makes and breaks the currents from a battery: you may have at a distance another disc which will simultaneously execute the same vibrations....
 It is certain that, in a more or less distant future, a speech will be transmitted by electricity.
 I have made experiments in this direction; they are delicate and demand time and patience, but the approximations obtained promise a favorable result".